This post may contain affiliate links.

 In NLP; The New Technology of Achievement, Chapter Two describes the “Neuro” part as referring to our nervous system, “the mental pathways of our five senses by which we see, hear, feel, taste and smell.”

-But it’s the Linguistic and the Programming parts that most fascinate me.
+But it’s the Linguistic and the Programming parts that are most fascinating.

 “Linguistic refers to our ability to use language and how specific words and phrases mirror our mental worlds,” the book says, adding that it also refers to “postures, gestures, and habits that reveal our thinking styles, beliefs and more.”